Common questions: Azure-to-Azure disaster recovery

-Can I replicate zone-pinned Azure VMs to another region?
+Can I replicate VMs in an availability zone to another region?

-Yes, you can replicate zone-pinned VMs to another region.
+Yes, you can replicate VMs in availability zones to another Azure region.

-Can I add new disks to replicated VMs and enable replication for them?
+Can I replicate new disks added to replicated VMs?

-Yes, this is supported for Azure VMs with managed disks.
-When you add a new disk to an Azure VM that’s enabled for replication, replication health for the VM shows a warning, with a note specifying that one or more disks on the VM are available for protection.
-You can enable replication for added disks.
+For replicated VMs with managed disks, you can add new disks, and enable replication for them.
+When you add a new disk, the replicated VM shows a warning message that one or more disks on the VM are available for protection.

-- If you enable protection for the added disks, the warning will disappear after the initial replication.
+- If you enable replication for the added disks, the warning disappears after the initial replication.

-- If you choose not to enable replication for the disk, you can select to dismiss the warning.
+- If you don't want to enable replication for the disk, you can dismiss the warning.

-- When you fail over a VM to which you add a disk and enable replication for it, replication points will show the disks that are available for recovery.
-For example, if a VM has a single disk and you add a new one, replication points that were created before you added the disk will show that the replication point consists of "1 of 2 disks".
+- If you fail over a VM with added disks, replication points show the disks available for recovery.
+For example, if you add a second disk to a VM with one disk, a replication point created before you added shows as "1 of 2 disks."

-Site Recovery doesn't support "hot remove" of a disk from a replicated VM.
-If you remove a VM disk, you need to disable and then re-enable replication for the VM.
+Site Recovery doesn't support "hot remove" of disks from a replicated VM.
+If you remove a VM disk, you need to disable and then reenable replication for the VM.

 How often can I replicate to Azure?

-Replication is continuous when you're replicating Azure VMs to another Azure region.
-For more information, see the Azure-to-Azure replication architecture.
+Replication is continuous when replicating Azure VMs to another Azure region.
+Learn more about how replication works.

-You can't use an Azure-to-Azure DR solution to replicate VMs within a region.
+You can't use Site Recovery to replicate disks within a region.

-Can I replicate VMs to any Azure region?
+Can I replicate VM instances to any Azure region?

-With Site Recovery, you can replicate and recover VMs between any two regions within the same geographic cluster.
+You can replicate and recover VMs between any two regions within the same geographic cluster.
 Geographic clusters are defined with data latency and sovereignty in mind.
-For more information, see the Site Recovery region support matrix.
+Learn more about region support.

 What is a replication policy?

-It defines the settings for the retention history of recovery points and the frequency of app-consistent snapshots.
-By default, Azure Site Recovery creates a new replication policy with default settings of:
+A replication policy defines the retention history of recovery points, and the frequency of app-consistent snapshots.
+Site Recovery creates a default replication policy as follows:

-A crash-consistent recovery point represents the on-disk data as if the VM crashed or the power cord was pulled from the server at the time snapshot was taken.
+A crash-consistent recovery point contains on-disk data, as if you pulled the power cord from the server during the snapshot.
 It doesn't include anything that was in memory when the snapshot was taken.

-Today, most applications can recover well from crash-consistent snapshots.
-A crash-consistent recovery point is usually enough for no-database operating systems and applications like file servers, DHCP servers, and print servers.
+Today, most apps can recover well from crash-consistent snapshots.
+A crash-consistent recovery point is usually enough for non-database operating systems, and apps such as file servers, DHCP servers, and print servers.

-Site Recovery creates a crash-consistent recovery point every 5 minutes.
+Site Recovery automatically creates a crash-consistent recovery point every five minutes.

-Site Recovery can creates an application-consistent recovery point with a minimum frequency of in 1 hour.
+Site Recovery can create app-consistent recovery points with a minimum frequency of one hour.